waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 ![People talking BDD?](/assets/bdd-discuss.jpeg)

 ## Don't tie stories to technical details
-User stories should not get into technical details such as technologies, algorithms, programming languages and architectures used in software.
+Stories should not get into technical details such as technologies, algorithms, programming languages and architectures used in software.

 For example: in web-based stories, you should definitely not use CSS selectors or HTML tags in steps.
 In stories with database operations, you should not explicitly describe the SQL queries or tables involved.
 You should hide these technical details in steps' implementation.
 Scenarios should be described in high-level and understood by non-technical personnel.